-If you are a vocal proponent for do it yourself home repairs, then you should know and understand the value of tackling the projects that can be completed quickly first, leaving the more complicated projects for later.
+If you are a vocal proponent for do-it-yourself home repairs, then you should know and understand the value of tackling the projects that can be completed quickly first, leaving the more complicated projects for later.
 This also means that you should devote your time and energy to repairs that need to be completed urgently, for instance before winter comes.
-This will save you a lot of worry and also save you money that would have been spent dealing with a winter related repair during winter (costs will naturally be hiked).
+This will save you a lot of worries and also save you money that would have been spent dealing with a winter-related repair during winter (costs will naturally be hiked).

 3) Know whether you will do it yourself or hire contractors

 It is also very important to decide early on which approach you will take to fix your house and garden.
 While some may decide to do the repairs alone without professional help, you might not fare so well on your own.
 It is therefore prudent to take stock of your strengths and weaknesses, instead of simply following the crowd.
 Some home repairs may be very complicated and require expensive materials, making it a foregone conclusion that a contractor will be needed to fix the mess.